Resetting your Cisco 7940/7960's Password

 how I did it and make suggestions for your own config.

-4 - Run 'tftpd32' then click on 'Settings' tab at the bottom.
+3 - With 'tftpd32' running, click on 'Settings' tab at the bottom.

 your files for tftpd to send to the phone. - Note: - You must set